 From FET Open to EIC Pathfinder Open: what changed?

-Those who are familiar and experienced with FET-Open may notice that the new EIC Pathfinder Open is almost similar.
+Those who are familiar and experienced with FET-Open may notice that the new EIC Pathfinder Open is almost identical.
 However, there are a few, yet meaningful changes to note:

 - The high-risk/high-gain criterion has become an official “gatekeeper” in EIC Pathfinder Open, taking the place of the interdisciplinarity criterion.
 The motivation here is to make it clearer that the focus should be on funding high-risk/high gain projects in order to reach substantial and significant breakthroughs.
 Projects with lower risk and/or lower gain might not reach such breakthroughs, and can be funded in many other funding agencies, who seek to fund projects with higher feasibility.
 Though it may seem like a meaningful change, high-risk high-gain factors were covert features in FET-Open, taking inspiration from the ERC.

 - The addition of the rebuttal procedure is a significant change.
 The ability to provide clarification following the evaluators’ comments carry the potential to positively contribute to the final decision of whether the project will be funded.

 - While the FET-Open program was part of the Excellence science pillar in Horizon 2020, in Horizon Europe the EIC Pathfinder Open is under the Innovative Europe pillar.
 This by no means implies that the new EIC Pathfinder Open is not about excellent science.
 However, it may indicate an increase in the focus on the innovative and market-driven nature of the program.

 The EIC Pathfinder Open is a highly competitive funding scheme and is definitely not as open as its name suggests.
 However, if your proposal meets all the above-mentioned requirements, you should consider applying.
 If you want to know more about the EIC Pathfinder, do not hesitate to contact us.